Leica M Typ 240 vs Sony A9

 |16.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M Typ 240 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M Typ 240 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 240 and the A9 have been discontinued, but can regularly be found used on ebay.
 The M Typ 240 was replaced by the Leica M Typ 262, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the M Typ 240 and A9 can be found, respectively, in the Leica M Typ 240 Manual (free pdf) or the online Sony A9 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 240 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.